D3visionNL/ip-token-bucket/README.md

 ## Usage

-Install the package by typing `npm i ip-token-bucket` in your project folder.
+Install the package by typing `npm i @bitsoft-network/ip-token-bucket` in your project folder.

 ### Setup